ssardina-research/pddl2smv/pp2nugat/README.md

 --   BuchiGame PLAYER_2 (agent.last)  : the strategy has been found
 ```

-## Changes
+## Changes (from TLV parser)

-The changes done are:

-- added the bottom part for the GAME section.
-- removed the Main module.
-- completed a few case .. `easc` constructs with `TRUE : TRUE`; (all marked with "Seb" as comment in the code)
+This translator is a variant of the one for TLV with a few changes to make it NuGAT compatible.

+1. Remove `Main` module completely.
+2. There are three `case` statements that are _not_ exhaustive.
+So we add an extra dummy case: `TRUE : TRUE`.
+This should not change the semantics as that case should never be used in reality.
-- used `FALSE` for boolean instead of `0` (it does not work anymore with `0` in the SMV 2.5.4)
+3. Used `FALSE` for boolean instead of `0` (`0` does not work anymore from  SMV 2.5.4).
+4. Finall, we generate the following at the end to define the game:

+    ```bash
+	GAME

+	--- NON-DETERMINISTIC ENVIRONMENT PLAYER
+	PLAYER_1
+	VAR
+	  dom : environment_module(agent);

+	--- CONTROLLER PLAYER ENVIRONMENT
+	PLAYER_2
+	VAR
+	  agent : system_module(dom);

+	BUCHIGAME PLAYER_2 (agent.last)
+    ```

 ## Original translator

-Created: October 2010
-Author: Fabio Patrizi
-e-mail: f.patrizi@imperial.ac.uk, patrizi@dis.uniroma1.it

-COMPILATION TIPS:

-To generate the parser, you need Bison 2.4.
-However, if you do not plan to change the parser, you can use the one provided with this release.

-As for the scanner, the program was compiled using Flex 2.5.35, though other versions might work as well

-All tools necessary for compilation are included `tools/` (except of course, the c++ compiler ;-) )

-`make all` should work.
-Good Luck.
+The original translator for TLV was done by Fabio Patrizi (patrizi@dis.uniroma1.it) in 2015.

+The adaptation for NuGAT was done by Sebastian Sardina in 2015.

+Clean-up done in October 2020.